ladzzzz123/BizPlan/README.md

 ## Introduction

-Insert 30-second elevator speech here and so that people know whether or not to read/listen to the rest of your presentation -- do not try to appeal to everyone; appeal ONLY to those who can help you.
+Develop several variants of a 30-second elevator speech and insert one of those variants here and so that people know whether or not to read/listen to the rest of your presentation

+It is extremely important that you do not try to appeal to everyone ... you must CONNECT one-to-one with the key people you want in your audience.

+You obviously do not have time to waste with every single human on the planet -- realistically, you can probably only reach a few thousand with a good video and far fewer than that with a 20-minute in-person pitch.
+Appeal ONLY to your specific audience and make sure that you qualify your audience before wasting their time or yours.
+Focus only on those who will be ready, willing and able help you after hearing your pitch.

 ## Need For Product/Service